Medically reviewed by Kristin Hall, FNP

 It’s a fair question.
 Both specialize in specific mental issues.
 Both provide rock-solid treatment depending on what you’re dealing with and both are highly qualified in their respective fields.

 But there are some key differences you should be aware of.
+What disorders do they treat?
+How do they work?
+Who can prescribe anxiety medication?

 A psychiatrist is a medically trained physician who has completed both four years of medical school atop four years of psychiatric residency training.